Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: Leadership Democracy Analysis

 \section{Leadership Democracy Analysis}

 We evaluate four representative chained BFT protocols: 2CHS, CHS, Streamlet, and FHS.
-By the MDP model, we can obtain the optimal attack strategies and the corresponding leadership democracy performance.
-Besides, we also validate the effect of obtained optimal strategies on chosen protocols in the open-source benchmark platform Bamboo~\cite{gai2021dissecting}.
-Due to space constraints, we provide the details in \appref{appen:experiment}.
+By the MDP model, we can obtain the optimal attack strategies and the corresponding leadership democracy.
+Besides, we also validate the effect of the obtained optimal strategies on chosen protocols in the open-source benchmark platform Bamboo~\cite{gai2021dissecting}.